 Iowa native, Bonnie L Samuel, is the founder of Ancestor Research Iowa and offers genealogical professional research services to clients seeking historical records related to their Iowa ancestors.
-(Research may include sources in Kansas and Missouri as well.)
+If your ancestor migrated to Iowa from other states, research may include finding records in other states as well.

-Bonnie is a family researcher, genealogical program developer and facilitator, and instructor.
+Bonnie is a professional genealogy researcher, genealogical program developer, facilitator and instructor too.
 She has thirty years experience in genealogy research, and continues course work to build skills and broaden her knowledge of historical records and resources.
 She is currently enrolled in the American Genealogical Studies course at National Genealogical Society.

 Bonnie was born and raised in Iowa and is experienced and familiar with the genealogical resources available through courthouses, libraries and archives in the state.
 Her own family research goes beyond Iowa, with family back to Colonial times in North Carolina, who then migrated through Kentucky, Ohio, Illinois, Iowa, and Kansas.